 Description

-Alcohol is a depressant.
+Alcohol is a psychoactive substance that is a depressant.
 This type of drug affects the central nervous system by numbing the brain and slowing the body.
-Alcohol affects behaviour and coordination.
+It affects, among other things, behaviour and coordination.

 Effects of alcohol